SettRaziel/git_workshop/EX4/README.md

 state `merging`.
 That means that a merge in ongoing but was interrupted.
 You can abort the merge by using `git merge --abort`.
 Try to solve the conflict by deciding which change should be committed.
 Edit the conflict section, remove the conflict tags and prepare the changes.
 After that add the file to the index with `git add <filename>`.
-This will signal to git that you have checked the merge conflict and that these changes.
+This will signal to git that you have checked the merge conflict and approved these changes.
 Finish the merge with `git commit`.
 Git will prepare a commit message for you which states that a merge will be done.
 Close the editor without doing changes to the commit message and finish the merge.
 Check if the repository is in a working state again and the merge appears in the log.